takeyamayuki/RESTuino/README.md

 Specify the target GPIO pin by URL.

 #### POST
-Use `POST` to set the status of a pin in the same way as arduino.
+Use `POST` to set the status of a pin.

 Request body:
 - `digitalRead`